 A cup of sliced kiwi will give your body about 0.25 milligrams of zinc.

-Extremely popular for its health benefits and easy availability, bananas also contain trace amounts of zinc along with potassium.
+Extremely popular for their health benefits and easy availability, bananas also contain trace amounts of zinc along with potassium.
 A nine-inch banana will give as much as 0.23 milligrams of zinc.

 Colorful, fragrant, and tasty, strawberries also replenish zinc levels in the body.
 A one-cup serving of strawberries has 0.23 milligrams of zinc to offer.